aws-samples/sample-once-upon-agentic-ai/2_built_in_tools/README.md

 export BYPASS_TOOL_CONSENT=true
 ```

-## 🚨 Troubleshooting Common Arsenal Issues

-**"Tool not found" Error**:
-- Verify the import: `from strands_tools import http_request`
-- Check Strands installation: `pip install strands-agents-tools`

-**"Network Error" when fetching web content**:
-- Check your internet connection
-- Some websites may block automated requests
-- Try a different URL to test the tool

-**Agent doesn't use the tool**:
-- Ensure the tool is in the `tools=[]` list
-- Make your request specific enough to trigger tool usage
-- Check that your system prompt doesn't discourage tool use

 ## 🎉 Quest Complete!

 Congratulations, Tool Master!
 You've successfully armed your agent with the power of web access.
 Your digital companion can now venture beyond its training data to fetch real-time information from the vast digital realm.

-**What you've mastered:**
+**What you've learned:**
-- ✅ Importing and configuring built-in tools
+- ✅ How to import and use Strands built-in tools
-- ✅ Understanding how agents autonomously choose when to use tools
+- ✅ How agents autonomously choose and execute tools
-- ✅ Web content fetching and information extraction
+- ✅ Web content fetching with the http_request tool
-- ✅ The balance between agent autonomy and user control
+- ✅ Tool consent mechanisms and safety features

 **Loot Acquired:**
 - 🌐 Web-scraping capabilities